StephanieArgy/StephanieArgy.github.io/pcsnotes_c1_w1.md

 The terminal uses a set of commands designed in 1965.
 The kernal of the terminal is Linux.

+Every UNIX command has an input (usually from the keyboard) and an output (usually on the screen).

+Can make a temporary directory to play around in.

+The history command can be used to list log of the commands you have typed: **$ history** (Without options) shows the entire history.

 Here is a cheat sheet for the command line:
 [http://www.git-tower.com/blog/command-line-cheat-sheet/](http://www.git-tower.com/blog/command-line-cheat-sheet/)